-The loss from discontinued operations is the expense related to our two Canadian properties, which were sold in July 2006.
-The expense relates to legal fees associated with the dissolution of the entities, which sold the properties.
+Income from discontinued operations primarily relates to our property located in Norfolk, Virginia.
+This is partially offset by continuing expenses related to the two Canadian properties, which we sold in July 2006.

+The expenses for the two Canadian properties relate to legal fees associated with the dissolution of the entities, which sold the properties.